Why Travelers Should Use Global English

 Two men sitting on a bench, talking, facing a hillside of stacked houses and apartments..

-Most conscientious travelers know to learn and use a few basic words and phrases—thank you, please, hello—while traveling in countries that predominantly speak other languages then their own.
+Most conscientious travelers know to learn and use a few basic words and phrases in the local language—thank you, please, hello—while traveling in countries that predominantly speak other languages then their own.
 (If you don’t do this, please do.)

 Even if someone is fluent in another language, fluency rarely means the same level of facility with a language that a native speaker has.